bobjacobsen/csc-exercises/CSC/GitBasics1/README.md

 on big repositories)

 <a href="images/gitg_021.png"><img src="images/gitg_021.png" align="right" height="25%" width="25%"/></a>
-Some people prefer the gitg tool's graphical display (if it's installed on your machine):
+Some people prefer the gitg tool's graphical display (if it's installed on your machine; the CERN LXPLUS machines don't usually have it installed):

 ```
     gitg